SoultatosStefanos/dbc/README.md

 DBC can be as simple to use, as copying and pasting the header file found at: dbc/dbc.hpp to your project.

-This simple example illustrates how the public dbc assertions can be used.
+This example illustrates how the public dbc assertions can be used.
 It configures the dbc environment to emulate the assertion mechanism, by aborting on debug builds and doing nothing on release builds.